Essential Tips for Heating Concrete in Winter

-As extreme weather conditions in the winter arrive, construction companies need to be prepared to face the possible problems that could arrive.
-To prevent issues such as project delays when it comes to heating concrete in winter, contractors must be educated to adapt to cold weather concreting.
-Each phase of the concreting process must be evaluated from planning, pouring, and curing to adapt and add practices/measures to avoid freezing of the concrete.
+As extreme weather conditions in the winter arrive, construction companies must prepare to face possible problems that could arise.
+Educating contractors to adapt to cold weather concreting is necessary to prevent issues such as project delays when it comes to heating concrete in winter.
+Each phase of the concreting process is evaluated from planning, pouring, and curing to adapt and add practices/measures to avoid freezing of the concrete.

 1. Planning & Preparation

-Before placing concrete, a few particular practices should be considered to allow proper curing of the concrete.
+Before placing concrete, there are a few particular practices to consider to allow proper curing of the concrete.

 • You need to assess the construction site and determine the forms and testing involved.